Tea Lessons from the Life of Ruth: Loyalty, Humility, and Divine Favor

 The Power of a Quiet Spirit

-Enjoy this article with a cup of our Tropicana Green Tea – A bright, refreshing blend to awaken your spirit as you meditate on Scripture.
+Enjoy this article with a cup of our Lavender Clouds Green Tea – A warm and refreshing blend to awaken your spirit as you meditate on Scripture.
 Start your tea and Bible study with this cup in hand to invigorate your quiet time with God.

 Ruth’s Loyalty: Leaving the Familiar (Ruth 1:16–17)